 “Yes, of course they’re hitting balls quite a bit,” he explains, “But we also get them moving in all four directions.
 Lateral movement is huge in tennis, up and back too.

 “We’re big on skipping, and ladder work.
 We’ll have all kinds of cones on the court, in a triangle – all kinds of footwork drills.
 And we’ll do relay races, which the kids absolutely love.”

-There is plenty of time of time on the tennis court each day, but many other engaging sports as well, such as soccer net, basketball, swimming, pickleball or the always-popular tennis-baseball.
+There is plenty of time on the tennis court each day, but participants play many other engaging sports as well, such as soccer net, basketball, swimming, pickleball or the always-popular tennis-baseball.

 “If you’re training for tennis the way I do it, you get quicker feet for other sports too,” notes Patterson, highlighting volleyball, basketball and football as examples.
 “Those same skillsets are very applicable.”

 Tennis For Life camps also include unique activities like painting tennis photos with the help of a local painter.

 “It’s really fun,” underlines Patterson, an instructor of 35+ years locally who also offers lessons in a variety of formats at many clubs across the city outside of the camps.